 Key Elements of a Web Content Filtering Solution

 Regardless of where you implement a WiFi filter, there are some key elements every web content filtering solution should have.
 Naturally, you want your web content filtering solution to be effective, but you also want to run your business rather than have to police your guests´ online activities.
 Consequently, ease-of-use should be high on your list when considering a web content filtering solution.

 Other considerations to take into account include SSL inspection and whitelisting.
-SSL certificates – the small padlocks that appear on an address bar before a website starting with a https:// prefix – indicate that the content of a website is encrypted and is supposedly safe to use.
-Unfortunately encrypted websites have their vulnerabilities, and many have been exploited to launch “man-in-the-middle” or phishing attacks, often resulting in identity theft and financial loss for the individual.
-Many malicious sites have the https:// prefix.
+SSL certificates – the small padlocks that appear on an address bar before a website starting with an HTTPS:// prefix – indicate that the content of a website is encrypted and is supposedly safe to use.
+Unfortunately, encrypted websites have their vulnerabilities, and many have been exploited to launch “man-in-the-middle” or phishing attacks, often resulting in identity theft and financial loss for the individual.
+Many malicious sites have the HTTPS:// prefix.